 For Those Trying to “Time the Market”

 For some, the combination of less-than-favorable financial circumstances and steadily rising home prices have encouraged them to wait for the market to cool down.
-This approach does market have some downsides.
+This approach does market has some downsides.

 “Waiting has never really worked out that well”, says Floyd.
 “No one has a crystal ball to see whether rates will go up or go down.
 Right now, interest rates are the lowest they’ve been in years.
 They’re unlikely to go down dramatically and will most likely increase.”